krieg2/Collateralized-Loan-Smart-Contract/starter/hardhat-js/README.md

-# Sample Hardhat Project
+# Collateralized Loan Smart Contract Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a smart contract that will:

+- Allow users to deposit ETH as collateral and request a loan.
+- Enable other users to fund those loans and earn interest.
+- Provide functionality for borrowers to repay loans with interest.
+- Permit lenders to claim collateral if the borrower defaults.

 Try running some of the following tasks: